 - Squat and lift the piece, keeping your back straight

 - Keep the furniture close to your body and do not twist

 - Lift the piece from the strongest point

-Furniture Moving Straps and Pads
+Moving Straps and Pads

-Furniture moving straps can make do-it-yourself furniture moving both safer and easier.
+Moving straps can make do-it-yourself furniture moving both safer and easier.
 These furniture moving straps enable two people to life furniture much heavier than they otherwise would be able to.
 Furniture moving pads are also an important piece of equipment to have when moving furniture.
 The moving pads will protect your furniture and keep it from being scratched during the moving process.

-Dos and Don’ts for Moving Furniture
+Dos and Don’ts for Moving a Large Piece of Furniture:

 Once you have the furniture out of the truck, moving it into the proper room can be tricky.
 Not only do you want to handle your furniture properly to protect the piece, but you also do not want to damage your floors or walls.